 - meet up with unvaccinated members of one low-risk household without masks or social distancing

 Yes, that does mean the kids can hug their vaccinated grandparents, so long as the children aren’t at high risk of severe COVID-19.
-However, vaccinated people should continue to wear masks and social distance in public.
-For now, the CDC also recommends against long-distance travel.
+But for now, the CDC still recommends against long-distance travel.

 If a vaccinated person is exposed to COVID-19, they should not quarantine or get tested, so long as they don’t develop symptoms.

-Life as normal won’t return until enough people vaccinated, which could be spring or summer at the earliest.
-Then, public health officials will make the call that we have reached herd immunity in various communities.
+Life as normal won’t return until enough people vaccinated.
 In the meantime, get the vaccine and keep playing your part to drive infections down.

 This story is developing.
 We will update it as new information becomes available.